4dsystems/ViSi-Genie-Particle-Library/README.md

 Particle Photon Library for 4D Systems ViSi-Genie Environment

-This library now supports support for neagative numbers, unsigned longs, unsigned integers with the WriteStr function.
+This library support for neagative numbers, unsigned longs, unsigned integers with the WriteStr function.
-This library now features enhanced String Writing capability, no longer is a character Array the only viable option.
+This library features enhanced String Writing capability, no longer is a character Array the only viable option.
-This library recently included support for the new Workshop4 PRO features.
+This library included support for the Workshop4 PRO features.
-This library recently added support for 2+ displays connected to a single Particle Photon, and adds a new Demo to illustrate how that is achieved.
+This library has support for 2+ displays connected to a single Particle Photon, and adds a Demo to illustrate how that is achieved.
+This library also supports the internal/inherent widgets of Workshop4

 ## Information